Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Do you want to handle your anxiety and get instant relief?
 It is possible by sticking to a routine, eating healthy, and exercising.
 However, if you have days pushing you over the edge, you can follow the next methods to help relax your mind and body.

 Depending on your body, decide which one works best for you while hyperventilating.
-Some people found breathing slower causes a feeling of suffocation.
-The best is to try both the slow deep breaths and slow, shallow breaths.
+Some people find that breathing slower causes a feeling of suffocation.
+The best is to try both slow, deep breaths and slow, shallow breaths.
 By doing this, you can determine which one works best for you.
 You need to slow down but not feel discomfort.

 1. Give Lavender a Try